A list of Canadian international and domestic sporting events impacted by COVID-19:

 — NBA suspends season, impacting defending champion Toronto Raptors.
 Team's players, coaches and staff go into self-isolation following game in Utah where player tests positive for COVID-19.

 — National Basketball League of Canada suspends 2019-20 season, impacting teams in Halifax, Charlottetown, Moncton, N.B., St. John's, Kitchener, Ont., London, Ont., Sudbury, Ont., and Windsor, Ont.

 — FIBA men's Olympic qualification tournament June 23-28 in Victoria suspended.
 New dates TBA.

 — Canada Basketball cancels U15 and U17 national championships

 — Canadian Elite Basketball League suspends start of season until at least June

 — Major League Baseball says its schedule will be suspended for at least eight weeks, starting March 16, impacting the Toronto Blue Jays.

-— National Lacrosse League suspends 2020 season, impacting five teams in Toronto, Saskatoon, Halifax, Vancouver and Calgary.
+— National Lacrosse League cancels remainder of 2020 season, impacting teams in Toronto, Saskatoon, Halifax, Vancouver and Calgary.

 — Betfred Super League suspends season, impacting Toronto Wolfpack.